Trust / Semiconductors / 1990s-present

 Ingredient branding is difficult because it has to work through someone else's product.
 The partner has to want the signal.
 The buyer has to learn it.
 The experience has to justify it.
 Qualcomm's success here was not merely naming a chip family.
 It was making the name useful inside launch events, retail comparisons, review coverage, and product segmentation.

 That usefulness is what turns an internal component label into a brand asset.
-Once a platform name starts affecting perceived tier, anticipated performance, and ecosystem credibility, it begins shaping demand rather than merely inheriting it.
+Once a platform name starts affecting perceived tier, anticipated performance, and partner credibility, it begins shaping demand rather than merely inheriting it.

 The Ongoing Governance Problem